 The Royal Palace

 The palace anchors Ubud's identity as cultural center rather than beach resort.
-The galleries and museums that surround it, the dance performances that fill its courtyard, the market that spreads from its gates - these create the atmosphere that distinguishes Ubud from Bali's coastal tourism.
-The royalty that other Indonesian regions have abolished persists in Bali, the tradition that tourism values preserved partly because tourism values it.
+Galleries and museums cluster around it.
+Dance performances fill its courtyard.
+A market spreads from its gates each morning.
+Together, these create an atmosphere distinct from Bali's coastal tourism strips.
+Other Indonesian regions have abolished royalty, but in Bali the institution persists - preserved, in part, because tourism has given it renewed purpose.

 From the Air